Robin-Sinha/data-professional-survey-dashboard/README.md

 ## Overview

-This project is an interactive Power BI dashboard built using real survey data collected from data professionals across different countries.
+This project is a Power BI dashboard built using a real survey dataset collected from data professionals.

-The goal of the project was to explore salary trends, job roles, programming language preferences and career-related insights while strengthening my Power BI skills through hands-on practice.
+The goal of the project was to clean the data, create meaningful visualisations and generate insights about salaries, job roles, programming languages and career satisfaction.

+This project was completed as a guided project by following Alex The Analyst's Power BI Tutorial Series.

 ## Tools Used

 * Power BI Desktop
 * Power Query
-* Data Modelling
 * Data Visualisation

 ## Data Preparation

-The dataset was cleaned and transformed in Power Query before building the dashboard.
-Key steps included:
+The raw Excel dataset was imported into Power BI and transformed using Power Query.

+Some of the key transformations included:

 * Removing unnecessary columns
-* Standardising job title categories
+* Splitting job title values to simplify categories
-* Cleaning programming language responses
+* Cleaning favourite programming language responses
-* Converting salary ranges into average numerical values
+* Converting salary ranges into average salary values
-* Simplifying country and industry categories
+* Using Replace Values to clean text fields
+* Creating a custom column to calculate average salary
+* Changing data types where required
-* Correcting data types for analysis
+* Simplifying country data for analysis

-## Dashboard Highlights
+## Dashboard Visualisations

-The dashboard includes:

-* Total Survey Respondents
+* Card: Total Survey Takers
-* Average Age of Respondents
+* Card: Average Age of Survey Takers
-* Average Salary by Job Title
+* Stacked Bar Chart: Average Salary by Job Title
-* Favourite Programming Languages
+* Stacked Column Chart: Favourite Programming Language
-* Country-wise Respondent Distribution
-* Salary Satisfaction Score
+* Treemap: Survey Takers by Country
-* Work-Life Balance Satisfaction Score
+* Gauge Chart: Happiness with Work-Life Balance
-* Difficulty of Breaking into Data Careers
+* Gauge Chart: Happiness with Salary
-* Average Salary by Gender
+* Donut Chart: Average Salary by Gender

 ## Key Insights

-* Data Scientists reported the highest average salaries among survey participants.
+* Data Scientists reported the highest average salaries.
-* Python emerged as the most popular programming language.
+* Python was the most popular programming language.
-* Salary trends varied across countries and job roles.
+* Salary levels varied across different countries and job roles.
-* Work-life balance satisfaction was generally higher than salary satisfaction.
+* Work-life balance satisfaction was higher than salary satisfaction.
-* Most respondents found breaking into the data field moderately challenging.

-## What I Learned

-This project helped me gain practical experience with data cleaning, Power Query transformations, dashboard design, visualisation best practices and turning raw data into meaningful insights.
+* The survey showed a balanced mix of professionals from multiple countries.

-## Project Type
+## Learning Outcomes

-**Guided Project** – This dashboard was created by following Alex The Analyst's Power BI Tutorial Series.
-I recreated the project to practise Power BI fundamentals and improve my dashboard-building skills using a real-world dataset.
+Through this project, I practised data cleaning in Power Query, creating custom columns, working with different chart types, applying themes and building an interactive dashboard in Power BI.